turbot/steampipe-plugin-aws/docs/tables/aws_emr_cluster.md

 ```

-### List of EMR clusters whose auto terminate is disabled
+### List clusters which have auto terminate disabled

 ```sql
 select